Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Abstract

-\ABSTRACT{ We use causal inference to study how designing ballots with and without party designations impacts electoral outcomes when partisan voters rely on party-order cues to infer candidate affiliation in races without designations.
+We develop a causal inference model to study how designing ballots with and without party designations impacts electoral outcomes when partisan voters rely on party-order cues to infer candidate affiliation in races without designations.
 If the party orders of candidates in races with and without party designations differ, these voters might cast their votes incorrectly.
-We identify a quasi-randomized natural experiment with contest-level treatment assignment pertaining to North Carolina judicial elections and use double machine learning to accurately capture the magnitude of such incorrectly cast votes.
-Using precinct-level election and demographic data, we estimate that {\DEMNonpartisanCubicVotingMistakesESTPercentage} (95\% confidence interval: [\DEMNonpartisanCubicVotingMistakesCILeftPercentage, \DEMNonpartisanCubicVotingMistakesCIRightPercentage]) of democratic partisan voters and {\REPNonpartisanCubicVotingMistakesESTPercentage} (95\% confidence interval: [\REPNonpartisanCubicVotingMistakesCILeftPercentage, \REPNonpartisanCubicVotingMistakesCIRightPercentage]) of republican partisan voters cast their votes incorrectly due to the difference in party orders.
-Our results indicate that ballots mixing contests with and without party designations mislead many voters, leading to outcomes that do not reflect true voter preferences.
-To accurately capture voter intent, such ballot designs should be avoided. }
+We identify a quasi-randomized natural experiment with contest-level treatment assignment pertaining to North Carolina judicial elections and leverage double machine learning to accurately capture the magnitude of such incorrectly cast votes.
+Using precinct-level election and demographic data, we estimate that {\DEMNonpartisanCubicVotingMistakesESTPercentage} (SE: \DEMNonpartisanCubicVotingMistakesSEPercentage) of Democratic partisan voters and {\REPNonpartisanCubicVotingMistakesESTPercentage} (SE: \REPNonpartisanCubicVotingMistakesSEPercentage) of Republican partisan voters cast their votes incorrectly due to the difference in party orders.
+A placebo test using judicial races with party designations shows that the flip effect disappears when party affiliation is observable on the ballot, which is consistent with the proposed causal mechanism.